 As mothers, we do the best we can.
 If you can manage to keep expressing enough to only feed baby breastmilk it is great.
 But if not, there is nothing wrong with giving formula when necessary.
 Any amount of breastmilk given is worth gold, even if it’s one bottle a day.

 You are the best mother there is for your baby.
 The simple amount of hours and effort that mothers put into exclusive pumping speaks of massive love and dedication.
-Be proud of yourself, treasure this time and recognise it as a gift that you are giving your baby.
+Be proud of yourself, treasure this time and recognize it as a gift that you are giving your baby.